jfo/blag/_drafts/mandelwat.md

 to affect the canvas itself.
 In the following example, notice that we access the canvas's `width` and `height` attributes to know how big a rectangle to draw!
 This is a common pattern, and it will be important later on.
 Right now I'm just drawing a rectangle to fill the whole canvas though.
-[Also I have a random color function](https://www.paulirish.com/2009/random-hex-color-code-snippets/)
+[Also I'm using a random color function](https://www.paulirish.com/2009/random-hex-color-code-snippets/) I found for [another post](/how-react-do).
+To run this example, press this button labeled "Run", right here: <span><button id="ex1button1">Run</button></span>.

 <canvas id="ex1" style="border: 1px solid black;" width="200px" height="200px"></canvas>

-<button id="ex1button1">Run</button>

 ```js
 context.beginPath();